 The biggest impacts Sisu sees with the integration are:

-- Process improvement: Once the commission system was set in place, the team moved from having to manually enter and manage commissions to the sales team from Google Sheets to Geckboard’s dashboard.
-Move from Google Sheets to manually enter and manage commissions to the sales teams
+Process improvement: Once the commission system was set in place, the team moved from having to manually enter and manage commissions to the sales team from Google Sheets to Geckoboard’s dashboard.

-- Sales Plan Forecast and Performance: The Sales Manager at Sisu gets a 360-degree view into the performance against their sales plan with key metrics and KPIs flowing from Salesforce into Geckoboard.
+Sales Plan Forecast and Performance: The Sales Manager at Sisu get a 360-degree view of the performance against their sales plan with key metrics and KPIs flowing from Salesforce into Geckoboard.
 Chargebee sends MRR data into Salesforce such as Average MRR contract size, total MRR per month, how much MRR is still on trial, etc., and this data is subsequently fed into Geckoboard.